eclipse-kanto/example-applications/kuksa/README.md

 # Introduction

-This is an example application that connects to [Eclipse Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker) and demonstrates how the COVESA Vehicle Signal Specification(VSS) data could be transformed an AWS IoT Shadow using Eclipse Kanto.
+This is an example application that connects to [Eclipse Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker) and demonstrates how the COVESA Vehicle Signal Specification(VSS) data could be transformed to a digital twin using Eclipse Kanto.
+For the application it is transparent which Kanto cloud connectivity options is used(AWS, Azure or Suite).
+Nevertheless, for the completeness of the next guide steps, an AWS connector is chosen, so the VSS data from a Kuksa Databroker will be presented as an AWS IoT Shadow.

 # Installation